 Hold on to your hats and glasses, this is a LONG article that contains A LOT of information, all things wound care.
-Please check out the PRODUCTS page for a list of some of the products mentioned in this article.
+Please check out the Product Suggestion Page for a list of some of the products mentioned in this article.

 With HS we know that relief typically comes when the abscess has drained.
 We’ve all asked ourselves "How do I get this wound to heal?” or “I've had this hole/wound forever, what do I do?".
 Some wounds heal quickly while others can take quite a while; the same theory applies to people’s ability to heal in general.

-**ATTENTION** This article does NOT apply to a surgery wound or a large or deep wound.
+**ATTENTION** This article does NOT apply to surgery wounds or a large or deep wounds.

 The content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay seeking it because of something you have read in this article.

 If you think you may have a medical emergency, call your doctor, go to the emergency department, or call emergency immediately.

 In this article you will find tips on:

 Seeping and/or oozing abscesses

 Other product recommendations